neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/ Composable-Function-Transformations.md

 print(results)
 ```

 In this example, `df_jit_vectorized` is a composition of multiple transformations: it computes the gradient of f, compiles this computation for better performance, and then vectorizes it to apply over an array of inputs.
-When you run this, you'll get the gradients of f evaluated at each point in x_values, with the whole computation being efficiently executed.
+When you run this, you'll get the gradients of f evaluated at each point in `x_values`, with the whole computation being efficiently executed.

 This demonstrates the power and elegance of composable transformations, enabling complex operations to be written in a concise and readable manner.